danbev/learning-iot/notes/rp.md

 ##### 4) [IO_IRQ_BANK0](https://github.com/danbev/embassy/blob/embassy-rp-async/embassy-rp/src/gpio.rs#L173)
 I've commented this function quite heavily to explain what is going on but the basic idea it to iterate over the pins and figure out which have any events triggered.
-If there has been a specify event the code will disable that event for the pin and then call wake.
+If there has been a specific event the code will disable that event for the pin and then call wake.

 ##### 5) [poll](https://github.com/danbev/embassy/blob/embassy-rp-async/embassy-rp/src/gpio.rs#L282)